Wadjet: History

 Wadjet was said to be the matron and protector of Lower Egypt in her cobra form, and upon unification with her sister Nekhbet, Goddess of Upper Egypt, the joint protector and patron of all of Egypt.
 Scenes of the two sisters together as two cobras can be found in King Sety I's tomb, located in the Valley of the Kings.
 The image of Wadjet with the sun disk is called the uraeus, and it was the emblem on the crown of the rulers of Lower Egypt.
 She was also the protector of kings and of women in childbirth, tasked with guarding them from enemies that could harm them.

 Wadjet's family history is largely unconfirmed, mainly found through myth and word of mouth.
 In one myth, Wadjet was said to be Ra's Daughter, where she was depicted as his seeing eye.
 Her job was to find Shu and Tefnut for him, to which she successfully did.
 Her father was very proud of her and honored her by commanding that she stay with him to protect him from enemies.
 She took her most recognizable form as a snake and struck any enemies that tried to hurt her father.
 She was also in charge of carrying out Ra's orders.
 This myth is represented by triadic seals, amulets, and more, depicting the family of gods together, including Ra as the father, Wadjet as the daughter, and Seth as Ra's bodyguard.
-A clear example of these three gods being tied together was found on a Triad amulet in Tel Azekah, closer to Jerusalem, Israel.
+A clear example of these three gods being tied together was found on a Triad amulet in Tel Azekah.

 In another myth, Wadjet was said to be the nurse of the infant god Horus.
 With the help of his mother Isis, they protected Horus from his treacherous uncle, Set, when they took refuge in the swamps of the Nile Delta.